MB3001/UniVersor-ERE/README.md

 For more information see: https://github.com/MB3001/UniVersor.

-"docs" logo obtained from: https://unsplash.com/photos/RGFntcLI8Go.
+Logo (located in "docs") obtained from: https://unsplash.com/photos/RGFntcLI8Go.

 Author: Matías Bonino.